paul-bennett/juggle/src/test/resources/REGRESSIONS.md

 $
 ```

-Similarly we should be able to go in the other direction too:
+Similarly, we should be able to go in the other direction too:
 ```shell
 $ juggle 'int (Integer,Integer)'
 public int Integer.compareTo(Integer)